Tore Haug-Warberg's Home Page

 You should call it entropy, for two reasons.
 In the first place your uncertainty function has been used in statistical mechanics under that name, so it already has a name.
 In the second place, and more important, no one really knows what entropy really is, so in a debate you will always have the advantage..

-Suggestion of John von Neumann to Claude Elwood Shannon on what to call his uncertainty function in information theory [M. Tribus ``Energy and Information'', Scientific American, 225 (1971) p.
+Then Claude Elwood Shannon was asking John von Neumann what the uncertainty function in his newly created information theory should be called [M. Tribus ``Energy and Information'', Scientific American, 225 (1971) p.
 180].

-This page presents my daily tasks during the past 15 years.
-There is no chronology with respect to what comes first and what comes last, but the bulk of the time I find myself teaching, or studying thermodynamic (model) structures using different kinds of programming languages.
+This page presents a few of my daily tasks over the past 15 years.
+There is no chronology with respect to what comes first and what comes last, but most of the time I find myself teaching, pondering, writing, or encoding thermodynamic (model) structures; using different kinds of programming languages.

 Links to my other stuff: